+30 S. Sayre, C.M.
+King, Entertainment & Society: Audiences, Trends, and Impacts, Sage Publications, Thousand Oaks, CA 2003, pp. 42-43.

-trends.
-Barbara Kirshenblatt-Gimblett34 describes a "crisis of identity" experienced by museums in recent years.
-As museums have had to compete with other, increasingly accessible, forms of entertainment "within a tourism industry that privileges experience, immediacy, and what the industry calls adventure," and have come to rely increasingly on earned income, they have had to shape their forms of presentation to fit visitors' desires.
-In connection with this, and perhaps related to the fact that a large part of museum audiences have historically been made up of children, youth, and students, the museum's role has come to be seen as one of entertainment in addition to, or in place of, its mission of education.
-35 The museum as "theme park" has become a familiar comparison and critique.36 This description is prompted by immersive, experiential displays that on one hand provide visitors with new sensory and emotional dimensions of encountering history and culture, but on the other have been described by some visitors as overwhelming and disorienting.
+"theme park"-like have become a familiar form of comparison and critique.31 This description is prompted by immersive, experiential displays that on one hand provide visitors with new sensory and emotional dimensions of encountering history and culture, but on the other have been described by some visitors as overwhelming and disorienting.
 The idea of the museum as theme park also raises questions about the depth and seriousness of the presentation of material.

-In keeping with this entertainment role, many newer museums act as multipurpose arts and cultural centers, hosting a variety of events such as concerts, games, parties and movie screenings37 and often designating space specifically for these purposes in their construction, as in the Warsaw Rising Museum.
-A brief look at the events calendar for this museum-described in tourist guides as well as by many people I have talked with as an example of a technologically and aesthetically contemporary museum in Poland-revealed such diverse events as an Independence Day concert on November 11 and a game for families and children that encouraged them to walk around the city space looking for unusual sights in Warsaw.
+In keeping with this entertainment role, many newer museums act as multipurpose arts and cultural centers, hosting a variety of events such as concerts, games, parties and movie screenings32 and often designating space specifically for these purposes in their construction, as in the Warsaw Uprising Museum in Warsaw.33 A brief look at the events calendar for the Warsaw Uprising museum-described in tourist guides as well as by many people I have talked with as an example of a technologically and aesthetically contemporary museum in Poland-revealed such diverse events as an Independence Day concert on November 11 and a game for families and children that encouraged them to walk around the city space looking for unusual sights in Warsaw.
 Many such events are connected with themes in popular and youth culture.
-For instance, the Musée de Quai Branly, a museum recently built in Paris which displays objects from African, Oceanian, American, and Asian civilizations, in efforts to attract young visitors, put on a Tarzan-themed exhibit and a showing of the film Indiana Jones and the Kingdom of the Crystal Skull.
+For instance, the Musée de Quai Branly, a museum recently built in Paris which displays objects from African, Oceanian, American, and Asian civilizations, in efforts to attract young visitors, put on a Tarzan-themed exhibit34 and a showing of the film Indiana Jones and the Kingdom of the Crystal Skull.